Oil on canvas

-It has been commented that Richardson’s family portraits possess a certain stiffness and are seldom overtly joyful.
+It has been commented that Richardson’s family portraits possess a certain stiffness.
 It might equally be observed that they convey a sense of calm, stability, and plenty.
 The Artist’s Three Children is remarkable for its warm, dappled sunlight, a feature that takes on additional poignancy when one considers the likely date of production, partway through the First World War.

 InscriptionsH LINLEY RICHARDSON ·R·B·A· [l.l.]

 From the BNZ Art Collection, City Gallery Wellington Te Whare Toi, Te Whanganui-a-Tara, 4 December 1998 to 21 February 1999

 Harry Linley Richardson, 1878–1947, Manawatū Art Gallery, Te Papaioea Palmerston North, 1986, cat. no. 14

 Group show, Auckland City Art Gallery (later Auckland Art Gallery Toi o Tāmaki), c.
 1980